 How Stress Affects Mental Health

-From time to time, stress is a common experience for everyone, but if it persists over an extended period and becomes chronic stress, it can have negative effects on an individual’s mental well-being and lead to medical issues.
+From time to time, stress is a common experience for everyone, but if it persists over an extended period and becomes chronic stress, it can have negative effects on an individual’s mental well-being and lead to various mental health conditions and medical issues.

 What is the definition of stress?

-When we experience stress, our bodies release the stress hormones like cortisol and adrenaline, which can trigger the “fight or flight” response.
-While this can be helpful in short-term, high-pressure situations, prolonged stress can result in chronic activation of this response, which can cause a range of physical and psychological symptoms.
-It is a natural reaction that can be triggered by a range of situations, such as work demands, financial worries, relationship issues, or traumatic events.
+When stressed, the body releases hormones like cortisol and adrenaline, triggering the “fight or flight” response.
+While helpful in short bursts, prolonged activation of this response can cause physical and psychological issues.
+Various situations, including work demands, financial worries, relationship challenges, and traumatic events, can trigger stress.

 Types of Stress, Signs, & Symptoms

 Stress can manifest through various signs and symptoms, which can be classified as cognitive, emotional, physical, or behavioural.
 These symptoms can vary in severity, ranging from mild to severe.
+Severe stress can lead to significant emotional and psychological challenges, such as anxiety and burnout.
 While some degree of stress can be normal and even beneficial in certain situations, chronic or excessive stress can have negative impacts on a person’s physical and mental health.

 Cognitive symptoms may include: